saram88/fst-weseeu/README.md

 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): Authentication library used to create user accounts
 - [PostgreSQL](https://www.postgresql.org/) Used as the database for this project.
 - [Heroku](https://dashboard.heroku.com/login) - Used as the cloud-based platform to deploy the site.
-- [Figma](https://www.figma.com/) - Used to create wireframes for both desktop and mobile visuals.
+- [DB Designer](https://erd.dbdesigner.net/) - Used to visualize data models.
 - [Favicon](https://favicon.io/) - Used to create the wine glass icon for the browser tab.
 - [GitHub](https://github.com/) - Used for version control and agile methodology.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.